mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   colors := []string{"red", "yellow", "blue"}
   for _, color := range colors {
     if colorSet.Contains(color) {
-      fmt.Println("have", color) // prints "red" and "blue" }
+      fmt.Println("have", color) // prints "have red" and "have blue" }
   }